cdmerchant13/redditcommentsearch/README.md

 - Vanilla **HTML/CSS/JS**
 - **Fuse.js** for fuzzy search
-- **Reddit API** with OAuth2 `password` grant flow
+- **Reddit API** with OAuth2 `implicit` grant flow
 - Fully static: works on GitHub Pages or anywhere you can host an `index.html`

 ---

 ##  Privacy Notes

-- Your credentials are only sent directly to Reddit to get a token
+- Your client ID is stored in `localStorage` for convenience.
+- Your OAuth2 access token is stored in `localStorage` to avoid having to log in every time.
-- Comments are cached locally with `localStorage`
+- Comments are cached locally with `localStorage`.
-- You can clear the cache any time using the "Clear Cache" button
+- You can clear all cached data at any time using the "Clear Cache & Logout" button.

 ---